This post may contain affiliate links.

 When it comes to heating I am a firm believer that if you are cold then you should just put the heating on.
 I have never been a person to try and cut back on heating costs, until this year at least.

-I managed to negotiate lower energy prices this year, and lock into a tariff which saw my direct debit drop by almost half.
+I managed to negotiate lower energy prices this year and save £137!
+I’ve been able to lock into a tariff which has seen my direct debit drop considerably.
 Obviously I’ve been very happy with my savings but I decided that now I work at home full-time that I would look at small things I could do to cut back on heating costs.

 Most of the small ways I have been able to cut back on heating costs have just come about as part of a routine.
 Here are some of my 7 simple tips to cut back on heating costs: